Software process improvement consultant and appraiser at Implementum Information Technology Consulting since November 2013

-Software Engineer at Petrobras from August 2012 to December 2016
+Senior Software Engineering Manager at Petrobras from August 2012 to December 2016

 From January 2015 to December 2016 I worked at the Software Engineering Processes and Methodologies department of Petrobras (Petróleo Brasileiro S.A.: http://www.petrobras.com.br/) with statistical analysis on software engineering process performance to understand and explain projects’ performance, identify performance issues and propose solutions to improve productivity and schedule predictability.

 From January 2013 to December 2014 worked with Software Process Improvement and other initiatives at the Lotus Notes development department to keep 4 to 6 development teams' (around 20 people) performance aligned with corporate performance indicators and objectives by improving our development process.
 I was responsible for making the shift to Scrum, introducing agile practices and quality assurance tasks resulting in an aggressive reduction of effort spent in fixing defects (around 0.3% of men-month hours were spent fixing defects in December 2013 against 14.5% in March).
 Other goals achieved in the period include 100% of the software being accepted by clients at the first demonstration and effort/cost/schedule estimations accuracy varying in less than 10%, facilitating release planning with high estimation predictability.